 - The Isle of Toads, located east of Basilisk Point and home to the mysterious Toad Stone made of oily black stone.

 - The Isle of Flies, located on the western end of the isles.

 - Talon, a large, claw-shaped island north of the Isle of Tears, home to the corsairs' slave market and Barter Beach.

-- Skull Isle, the northernmost of the Basilisks, located in the Summer Sea, exactly north of Zametttar, where the corsairs deliver skulls to some dark god.
+- Skull Isle, the northernmost of the Basilisks, where the corsairs deliver skulls to some dark god.

 - Ax Isle, located northeast of Zamettar and southeast of Skull Island.

-The Ghiscari Empire once founded a city on the Isle of Tears, naming it Gorgai, and held it for between two to four centuries until the Valyrian Freehold captured it during the Third Ghiscari War and renamed it Gogossos.
-The dragonlords used it as a penal colony for the worst criminals.
-Yandel reports that in its dungeons, torturers devised new torments while in its flesh pits, the darkest blood magic was practiced, as beasts were mated to slave women to bring forth twisted half-human children.
+The Old Empire of Ghis founded Gorgai on the Isle of Tears.
+The Valyrian Freehold captured it during the Third Ghiscari War and renamed it Gogossos.
+The dragonlords used it as a twisted penal colony for the worst criminals.

-During the Rhoynar migration, Nymeria first led her people through the Summer Sea, pausing at the Basilisks to take on fresh water and provisions, only to be attacked by the corsair kings of Ax Isle, Talon, and the Howling Mountain, who put two score ships to the torch and carried off hundreds into slavery.
-Afterward, the corsairs offered to allow the Rhoynar to settle on the Isle of Toads, provided they gave up their boats and sent each king thirty virgin girls and thirty pretty boys each year as tribute.
-Nymeria refused and took her fleet to sea one again.
+During the migration of their ten thousand ships, the Rhoynar stopped in the Basilisks for provisions but were attacked by corsair kings of Ax Isle, Talon, and the Howling Mountain, who put two score ships to the torch and carried off hundreds into slavery.
+The corsairs offered to allow the Rhoynar to settle on the Isle of Toads, provided they gave up their boats and sent each king thirty virgin girls and thirty pretty boys each year as tribute.
+Princess Nymeria refused and took her fleet to sea again.

 A Feast for Crows